defuneste/arbresosm/README.md

-# arbresosm
-Les arbres isolés dans OSM France métropolitaine /isolated tree in OSM
+Les arbres isolés dans OSM France métropolitaine / Isolated Trees in Open Street Map

-This project is part of the ReVeRIES project : http://reveries-project.fr/
+This project is part of the ReVeRIES research project : http://reveries-project.fr/

-You can found here :
+Here, You can find :

-- script that allow you to import OSM in a postrgesql DB on a local computeur (shell, osm2pgsql), if include in cron it will recreate the DB
+    scripts that allow you to import OSM in a postrgesql database on a local computer (shell, osm2pgsql)
-- scripts for analysis the data in OSM about isolated tree (R, tidyverse and usual spatial package)
-- scripts to prepare and reference import tree from city tree database to OSM via JOSM
+    * if include in cron it will recreate the DB scripts for data analysis in OSM of isolated trees (R, tidyverse and usual spatial package) scripts to prepare and reference imported trees from municipal tree databases to OSM via JOSM

-As part of OSM this is discused in my OSM wiki here : https://wiki.openstreetmap.org/wiki/User:Defuneste
+As part of OSM, this project is described in my OSM wiki here : https://wiki.openstreetmap.org/wiki/User:Defuneste